nirajp82/AWSServicesForCSharpDevelopers/9.CrossAccount/AccessUsingSTS.md

 - Select "Create role".
 - Choose "Another AWS account" as the trusted entity.
 - Enter the Account ID of Account "B".
 - Enable the option to Require external ID.
+External ID adds an extra layer of security by requiring both the role ARN and the external ID to match for successful role assumption.
+However, emphasize the importance of keeping the external ID confidential and consider suggesting methods for secure storage and rotation.
 - Enter the External ID, which is a unique identifier agreed upon between Account "A" and Account "B".
 - Attach the "AmazonKinesisFirehoseFullAccess" policy (or a custom policy with necessary permissions) to this role.